syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 ![](/assets/investigations/Daraa2018/image3.png)

-A banner for Syrian American Medical Society (SAMS) for the reproductive health clinic inside the hospital, from the video of Anadolu Agency
+A banner for the Syrian American Medical Society (SAMS) for the reproductive health clinic is shown inside the hospital in the video published by the Anadolu Agency

 [Doctor Muhammad Al-Saleh stated to Anadolu Agency](https://www.google.com/url?q=https://www.aa.com.tr/ar/%25D8%25A7%25D9%2584%25D8%25AF%25D9%2588%25D9%2584-%25D8%25A7%25D9%2584%25D8%25B9%25D8%25B1%25D8%25A8%25D9%258A%25D8%25A9/%25D8%25A7%25D9%2584%25D8%25B7%25D9%258A%25D8%25B1%25D8%25A7%25D9%2586-%25D8%25A7%25D9%2584%25D8%25B1%25D9%2588%25D8%25B3%25D9%258A-%25D9%258A%25D8%25AF%25D9%2585%25D8%25B1-%25D9%2585%25D8%25B4%25D9%2581%25D9%2589-%25D9%2585%25D8%25B1%25D9%2583%25D8%25B2%25D9%258A%25D8%25A7-%25D9%2581%25D9%258A-%25D8%25AF%25D8%25B1%25D8%25B9%25D8%25A7-%25D8%25A7%25D9%2584%25D8%25B3%25D9%2588%25D8%25B1%25D9%258A%25D8%25A9-/1190145&sa=D&ust=1540401260507000) "The hospital of the Syrian American Medical Society (SAMS) was hit with thermobaric rockets by Russian aviation while it was providing medical services for the residents of the towns and villages of Daraa countryside, killing a civilian and injuring 14 more, some in serious condition."

-Dr.Al-Saleh mentioned that "since the beginning of the campaign on Daraa about 10 days ago; Russian and Syrian planes bombed four medical centers in the eastern countryside, and two centers of the Free Police and the Syrian Civil Defense."
+Dr.Al-Saleh mentioned that "since the beginning of the campaign on Daraa about 10 days ago, Russian and Syrian planes bombed four medical centers in the eastern countryside and two centers of the Free Police and the Syrian Civil Defense."

 On July 2, 2018, Tishreen, pro-Syrian government newspaper, [published photos of the Syrian forces' control of what it called a field hospital in Al-Musayfirah](https://www.google.com/url?q=http://tishreen.news.sy/?p%3D174154&sa=D&ust=1540401260507000).
-A picture of the banner of Syrian American Medical Society (SAMS) was shown among the pictures.
+A picture of the banner of Syrian American Medical Society (SAMS) was shown among other images.

 ![](/assets/investigations/Daraa2018/image35.png)